composedbymax/Shader-Sandbox/README.md

 # GLSL Editor - Max Warren

-A browser-based GLSL (OpenGL Shading Language) editor for writing, testing, and exporting vertex and fragment shaders.
-This tool allows users to interactively build shaders and preview them in real-time using WebGL.
+A browser-based GLSL (OpenGL Shading Language) editor for writing, testing, recording and exporting vertex and fragment shaders or standalone .html animations.
+Users can interactively build shaders and preview them in real-time using WebGL.

 ---